snap-stanford/snap-python/doc/source/reference/GetSccs.rst

 GetSccs
 '''''''

-.. function:: GetSccs (Graph, CnComV)
+.. function:: GetSccs ()

-Returns all strongly connected components in *Graph*.
+A graph method that returns all strongly connected components in a graph.

 Parameters:

-- *Graph*: graph (input)
+- None

-    A Snap.py graph or a network.
+Return value:

-- *CnComV*: :class:`TCnComV`, a vector of connected components (output) Vector of all strongly-connected components.
+- *CnComV*: :class:`TCnComV`, a vector of connected components Vector of all strongly-connected components.
 Each component consists of a TIntV vector of node ids.

-Return value:

-- None

 The following example shows how to calculate all strongly-connected components in